Welcome to #WeddingWednesday

 Some photographic companies also hire other photographers for their multiple events.
 You should know who's coming to shoot your wedding, as I said before: we don't want any surprises!

 After 7 years, I've learned that wedding days are very sensitive.
 I only book one wedding per day (no matter the duration), and I handle all the shooting myself.

 7. How do you light your images?

-It’s important to let your photographer have broad knowledge about your event.
-While discussing your wedding details, let the photographer know about the lightning you’ll be using on your event.
+It's important to let your photographer have broad knowledge about your event.
+While discussing your wedding details, let the photographer know about the lightning you'll be using for your event.
 Light does most of the work in a good photo.
-You have to know the photographer will be able to work your event, and that he/she will bring appropriate equipment for it.
+You have to know the photographer will be able to work your event, and that he/she will bring the appropriate equipment for it.
 It is important to consider their lightning style.
-There are photographers who only use available light (this may bring problems if you’re planning on a candle-lit wedding), others only use flash photography, others use a mixture of both.
+There are photographers who only use available light (this may bring problems if you're planning on a candle-lit wedding), others only use flash photography, others use a mixture of both.

 I use available light for the most part of the event, given that is of good quality.
 However, while indoors, on the reception part, and in nightly portraits, available light is dim and need a bit of help.
 I only use the necessary amount of flash to bring out the details, without blacking out the ambient you've designed for your wedding.
 I'm always ready for performing in all light conditions, even when there isn't any! #truestory 😛